lsst-dm/dm_dev_guide/processes/presenting-at-conferences.rst

 - **Communities.** Ensure that **Large Synoptic Survey Telescope Data Management** is included here (it's added by default by using the `DM upload page <https://zenodo.org/deposit/new?c=lsst-dm>`__).
 Your meeting might have also have a Zenodo community that you should add.

 - **Related/alternate identifiers.** This is an optional section where you can connect your upload to other artifacts.
-For example, if the proceedings paper is on `arXiv.org <https://arxiv.org>`__, you could provide the arXiv ID and say it "is a supplement to this upload."
+For example, if presentation you're uploading to Zenodo is associated with a proceedings paper on `arXiv.org <https://arxiv.org>`__, you could provide the arXiv ID and say it "is a supplement to this upload."
 Use as many related identifiers as necessary.
 Again, reach out to `#dm-docs <https://lsstc.slack.com/archives/dm-docs>`__ for advice.

 - **References.** You might choose to provide your reference list here, but it's not necessary.